Apollo3zehn/FluentModbus/doc/index.md

 ```cs
 server.Dispose();
 ```

+The `ModbusRtuServer` also supports multiple unit identifiers, just use the corresponding constructor overload to initialize it.
+Alternatively you can add / remove units at runtime using `server.AddUnit(...)` or `server.RemoveUnit(...)`, respectively.
+Be sure to remove a unit only when no client is in the process of interacting with it to avoid unexpected errors.
+This feature is intended for setups where you want to simulate multiple RTU devices on a single `COM` port.

 As for the TCP server, there are two options to operate the server (synchronous and asynchronous).
 See above for details.